Director of Catering Salary

 Popular Skills for Director of Catering

-Directors of Catering report a narrow range of specific skills.
-Most notably, skills in Sales Management, Sales, Event Management, and Event Planning are correlated to pay that is above average.
-Those educated in Event Planning tend to be well versed in Sales Management.
+Job skills reported by Directors of Catering are limited.
+Most notably, skills in Sales Management, Sales, Event Management, and Event Planning are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
+Those familiar with Event Planning also tend to know Sales Management.

 Pay by Experience Level for Director of Catering